malmgrek/gammy/doc/source/features.rst

    # Formula of a straight line
    >>> formula = gammy.Scalar() * x + gammy.Scalar()

-The object ``x`` is an instance of :class:`gammy.ArrayMapper` is just a convenience tool for defining input data maps as if they were just Numpy arrays.
+The object ``x`` is an instance of :class:`gammy.ArrayMapper` which is a short-hand for defining input data maps as if they were just Numpy arrays.

-A formula also contains information of the prior distribution of its coefficients
+A formula also holds information of the prior distribution of the implied model coefficients

 .. doctest::